Mortgage Market Update - December 2025

 Fixed Deals: Gradual Improvements

 Average fixed rates have continued to edge down.
-The average 2-year fixed rate recently dipped below 5%, which is a meaningful shift compared with earlier in the year.
+The lowest 2-year fixed rate recently launched at 3.55% is a meaningful shift compared with earlier in the year.

 More lenders are returning with competitive products, and some have already priced in possible future base-rate cuts.